Looking to learn how to create a gallery wall in your home? Here are 9 easy steps to help you get started and inspire you today!

 Sometimes I can have a bit of a potty mouth so it spoke to me.
 It came out super cute!

-My chalkboard tile is from Pottery Barn but it is sold out.
-However, they have a new version with a frame around it that would also work in a gallery art wall.
+My chalkboard tile is from Pottery Barn but it’s sold out.
+They do have a new version with a ledge that could also work for a gallery wall.

 RELATED POST: Black And White Bathroom Artwork You Can DIY